yuanqing/isomorphic/README.md

 #### `$ gulp test`

-Run all the JavaScript tests (on both server-side and client-side).
+Run all the JavaScript tests on both the server-side and client-side.
 Pass in an `-o` flag to open the test coverage reports in Chrome.

 ## Directory structure